terradue-ogc-tb16/application-chaining/README.md

 This step takes as input a local STAC catalog with STAC catalog with a single item whose assets point to the 'NDVI', 'NDWI' and 'NBR' assets to produce a bitmask for the burned area based on the NDVI and NDWI thresholds and the Relativized Burn Ratio, an indicator of the burned area intensity .

+This step produces as output:

+- a local STAC catalog with a single item whose assets point to the NDVI/NDWI threshold and normalized burn ratio assets

 The Jupyter Notebook git repository is available at https://github.com/terradue-ogc-tb16/burned-area-delineation

 Its docker git repository is available at https://github.com/terradue-ogc-tb16/docker-burned-area-delineation